 The site is located along Steeles Avenue West located within a "Primary Major Transit Station Area (MTSA)" as identified in the Official Plan.
 The subject lands are within an area planned for mixed-use, transit-oriented development, and intensification.
 The development offers a range of one-bedroom, two-bedroom, and three-bedroom units that will serve a diverse range of income levels and age groups.
 Further, the proposed development will provide direct access to existing and future transit service while promoting a pedestrian-friendly site design that will encourage active transportation.
+A public park is also proposed along with mid-block connections which further enhance pedestrian activity and active transportation goals.

 Section 2(f) of the Planning Act requires the adequate provision of sewer and water services.
-City staff are recommending the use of a Holding (H) symbol in the Zoning By-law for the development until such time as a satisfactory Functional Servicing Report and Traffic Impact Study is received for the entire Tertiary Plan Area.
-A draft approved Plan of Subdivision application is also required prior to the lifting of the H. This would restrict the development from occurring on site until such a time where the H is lifted to ensure that both interim and permanent servicing solutions are satisfactory to staff, which is to be further refined through detailed design exercises.
+City staff are recommending the use of a Holding (H) symbol in the Zoning By-law for the development until such time as a satisfactory Functional Servicing Report and Traffic Impact Study is received for the entire Tertiary Plan Area (in consultation with the tertiary plan area landowners).
+This would restrict the development from occurring on site until such a time where the H is lifted to ensure that both interim and permanent servicing solutions are satisfactory to staff, which is to be further refined through detailed design exercises.